The Concise and Opinionated Guide to the City

 Update – July 2019: Fine dining on the Eiffel Tower is back!

 Restaurant Jules Verne, located high on the Eiffel Tower in Paris, has been a favorite of ours since its inception.
 It has finally reopened after a fantastic renovation.
 Enjoy a five or six course tasting menu and revel in how good it is.
-They are currently booked solid but you can sometimes snag a table that has cancelled at the last minute.
+Famous chef Frédéric Anton has taken over for famous chef Alain Ducasse.
+The restaurant is often booked solid so you’ll have to plan ahead on this one, but you can sometimes snag a table that’s been cancelled at the last minute.
 Contact them by phone (listed at the website above) because you never know.

 Rent an inexpensive bicycle right on the street – July 2019